TwinFan/XPMP2/README.md

 XPMP2 does no longer call any OpenGL function and hence  does not require to be linked to an OpenGL library.
 The included XPMP2-Sample application does not link to OpenGL.

+The previous TCAS hack no longer works as the used flight loop phases no longer exist and replacement phases aren't identical between Vulkan and Metal.
+XPMP2 uses a new approach: Instead of tricking X-Plane not to render AI planes it provides X-Plane with a valid aircraft file, which does not contain any object to draw:
+`NoPlane.acf`.
+So actually, two planes are drawn for each plane that is at the same time supported as AI multiplayer plane for TCAS: One by XPMP2, which really is visible, and `NoPlane.acf` on top of that by X-Plane, which is invisible as it consists of no objects.
+This has the same effect in the internal map: The X-Plane version of the plane is invisible, only the track marks unveil that X-Plane is tracking its AI multiplayer planes.

 Status
 --
 **This is work in progress.**